///// START OF VIDEO SCHEMA ///// ///// END OF VIDEO SCHEMA /////

 Employ a small integral value and watch the process.
 Double the value incrementally until oscillation occurs then cut the integral by 50%.

-At this point, you should be somewhere in the neighborhood and can begin the fine-tuning process.
+At this point, you should be somewhere in the neighborhood and can begin the PID Adjustment process.

 PID Fine-Tuning